 -- Absence indicates that spatial bundling is disabled.

-harq-ACK-Spatial-BundlingPUCCH ENUMERATED {true} OPTIONAL , -- Need R
+harq-ACK-SpatialBundlingPUCCH ENUMERATED {true} OPTIONAL , -- Need R

 -- Enables spatial bundling of HARQ ACKs.
 It is configured per cell group (i.e. for all the cells within the cell group) for PUSCH

 -- reporting of HARQ-ACK.
 It is only applicable when more than 4 layers are possible to schedule.